How to make the Queen's Platinum Jubilee pudding without the fuss thanks to The Yorkshire Hotel in Harrogate

 4. Using a table spoon, layer four spoonful's of vanilla custard on top of the Swiss roll (or more if you want)

-5. Spoon mandarin jelly on top of the layer of vanilla custard to fill in the gaps and add some vibrant colour to the pudding
+5. Spoon the cool mandarin jelly on top of the layer of vanilla custard to fill in the gaps and add some vibrant colour to the pudding

-6. For the next layer, add crushed ameretti biscuits, followed by a layer of whipped cream
+6. For the next layer, add crushed amaretti biscuits, followed by a layer of whipped cream

-7. Finish off with more crushed ameretti biscuits and more whipped cream
+7. Finish off with more crushed amaretti biscuits and more whipped cream

 8. To decorate, top the trifle off with the shards of white chocolate and candied peel, or you can add your own toppings